-FISCAL IMPACT: The revenue that will be received in the Medical Marijuana Program Fund in FY 2016-17 is estimated at \$7,000,000 from the application and registration fees.
-Revenue from the 25 grower/processers is estimated at \$5,250,000 and revenue from the 50 dispensaries is estimated at \$1,750,000.
-No revenue is projected in FY 2016-17 from identification cards or the 5% gross receipts tax.
+FISCAL IMPACT: The maximum revenue that could be received in the Medical Marijuana Program Fund in FY 2016-17 is estimated at \$10,000,000 from the receipt of application and registration fees.
+The maximum revenue if the application and registration fees for 25 grower/processers are received would be \$5,250,000.
+The maximum revenue if the application and registration fees for 50 dispensaries with three locations each are received would be \$4,750,000.
+No revenue is anticipated in FY 2016-17 from identification cards or the 5% gross receipts tax.